Choice is Good

 We want to expand our toolbox with proven approaches.
 We use these tools to experiment when confronted with new problems.
 There is No Silver Bullet to solve our specific challenges.

 Using a goal-driven approach that guides people through process-related options is one powerful approach.
 We need to take decisions to tailor and scale agile strategies to address the context of the situations we face.
 Approaches such as Scrum have a minimal set of instructions.
-You are responsible to add the missing pieces to improve your development organization and remove your specific impediments.
+You are responsible for adding the missing pieces to improve your development organization and remove your specific impediments.

-What are the advantages to take a goal-driven approach?
+What are the advantages to taking a goal-driven approach?
 How can you tailor your product development process?

 Goals over Prescription